 H World Group Limited Announces the Change of Chief Financial Officer

-/EIN News/ -- SHANGHAI, China, Dec.
-02, 2022 (GLOBE NEWSWIRE) -- H World Group Limited (NASDAQ: HTHT and HKEX: 1179) (“H World” or the “Company”), a key player in the global hotel industry, today announced that Ms. Hui Chen will step down as the chief financial officer of the Company, effective immediately.
-Ms. Jihong He, the Company’s chief executive officer for international business, has been appointed as the chief financial officer of the Company, effective immediately.
+SHANGHAI, China, Dec.
+02, 2022 (GLOBE NEWSWIRE) -- H World Group Limited HTHT ("H World" or the "Company"), a key player in the global hotel industry, today announced that Ms. Hui Chen will step down as the chief financial officer of the Company, effective immediately.
+Ms. Jihong He, the Company's chief executive officer for international business, has been appointed as the chief financial officer of the Company, effective immediately.

 Ms. He joined the Company in October 2021.
 Prior to joining the Company, Ms. He was the Chief Corporate Strategy Officer and CEO of Data Center of CapitaLand (SGX: C31) from July 2019 to August 2021.
 Prior to that, she worked with Temasek, including serving as a director and a managing director, successively, of Temasek International from July 2013 to March 2018, and as the chief strategy officer and chief investment officer of Ascendas-Singbridge, a Temasek portfolio company, from June 2015 and June 2019.
 Prior to that, she worked for Roland Berger Strategy Consultants ("Roland Berger"), with the latest position as a principal and a member of the Asia Leadership Team.
 Before joining Roland Berger, Ms. He worked as a senior manager in global investments & terminal operations at Fraport AG from January 2002 to August 2005.
 She started her career as a product manager of the global marketing chemicals division at BASF SE in Germany in 1997.
 Ms. He obtained her MBA degree from the University of British Columbia in Canada.